Salvinia: Evolutionary history

 The geography of Salvinia fossil material suggests members of the genus may have been broadly distributed during the Tertiary.
+The oldest confirmed Salvinia fossil comes from the late Cretaceous (Maastrichtian) of Mexico.

 Distribution

 Distribution is mostly tropical, in North America, Mexico, West Indies, Central America, South America, Eurasia and Africa, including Madagascar, South Borneo, Asia.

 Economic impacts

 Giant salvinia (Salvinia molesta) is a commonly introduced invasive weed in warm climates, but is native to South America.
 It grows rapidly, up to two times its dry weight in 2 1/2 days, and forms dense mats over still waters.
 A tiny weevil, Cyrtobagous salviniae, has been used successfully to biologically control giant salvinia.

 One proposed use takes advantage of the hydrophobic trichomes, which do not repel oil.
 This makes them candidates for mopping up oil spills, as they become saturated with oil in thirty seconds.
 S. molesta trichomes served as a model for a similarly hydrophobic synthetic polycarbonate.

 Salvinia effect

-The salvinia effect describes the stabilization of an air layer upon a submerged hydrophobic (water repellent) surface by hydrophilic (water loving) pins.
-This physic-chemical phenomenon was discovered on the floating fern Salvinia molesta by the botanist Wilhelm Barthlott (Universität Bonn) while working on the Lotus effect and was described in cooperation with the physicist Thomas Schimmel (Karlsruher Institut für Technologie), fluid mechanist Alfred Leder (Universität Rostock) and their colleagues in 2010.
+The salvinia effect describes the stabilization of an air layer upon a submerged hydrophobic (water-repellent) surface by hydrophilic (water loving) pins.
+This physic-chemical phenomenon was discovered on the floating fern Salvinia molesta by the botanist Wilhelm Barthlott (University of Bonn) while working on the lotus effect and was described in cooperation with the physicist Thomas Schimmel (Karlsruhe Institute of Technology), fluid mechanist Alfred Leder (University of Rostock) and their colleagues in 2010.